openvm-org/openvm/book/src/custom-extensions/ecc.md

 b = "7"
 ```

 The `supported_modulus` parameter is a list of moduli that the guest program will use.
+The `ecc.supported_curves` parameter is a list of supported curves that the guest program will use.
 They must be provided in decimal format in the `.toml` file.
+For multiple curves create multiple `[[app_vm_config.ecc.supported_curves]]` sections.